 Some people reject the overwhelming science that supports human-induced climate change.
 These climate skeptics were originally funded by business groups who will lose money if carbon emissions are reduced.
 Republican politicians, including President Trump, promote the ideas of climate skeptics and work to block environmental regulation.
 Most Democrats, like former Vice President Al Gore, advocate for regulations to limit climate change.

 THE FEMINIST MOVEMENT

 BIG IDEA: The fight for women’s rights is as old as the United States itself.
 At different periods there has been more excitement and successes.
 In the 1960s and 70s another wave of feminist zeal emerged.
-This Third Wave Feminism correlated with changes in reproductive rights and social expectations, especially related to the workplace.
+This Second Wave Feminism correlated with changes in reproductive rights and social expectations, especially related to the workplace.

 Women have been fighting for equal rights since before the United States existed.
 In the early 1800s, women met at the Seneca Falls Convention and started working for the right to vote.
 However, at the same time the industrial revolution gave rise to the Cult of Domesticity, which established different roles for men and women in society.
 Women were supposed to stay at home to cook, clean, and care for children.
 Women finally won the right to vote in 1920 with the passage of the 19th Amendment.

 In the 1960s, Second Wave Feminism started with the publication of Betty Friedan’s book The Feminine Mystique.
 She criticized the Cult of Domesticity and challenged the idea that women should be happy as homemakers and mothers.

 Laws such as the Civil Rights Act and Equal Pay Act gave women more rights.
 The National Organization for Women (NOW) started working to pass a constitutional amendment to guarantee women equal rights.
 The Equal Rights Amendment (ERA) was never ratified because Phyllis Schlafly organized a movement to stop it.
 She argued that equal rights would hurt women.